The Resurrection: Why are there four Gospel accounts?Written by Subby Szterszky

 Matthew: Sovereign authority

 Matthew wrote his Gospel primarily for a Jewish audience, speaking into a cultural context rife with Messianic expectation.
-As such, his main theme was to show that Jesus was that long-awaited Messiah, a vastly powerful royal figure descended from David, an ultimate monarch who would rule a limitless, eternal kingdom.
+His main theme was to show that Jesus was that long-awaited Messiah, a powerful royal figure descended from David, an ultimate monarch who would rule a limitless, eternal kingdom.

 That theme of royal divine power pervades Matthew’s account of the Resurrection.
 Alone among the Gospels, he records the earthquakes that accompanied the death of Jesus as well as his rising, when an angel came down to roll away the massive stone from the tomb.
 Also unique to Matthew is his description of the other tombs being broken open, with many deceased saints emerging from them and appearing in Jerusalem after Jesus had risen.

 Bracketing the Resurrection is the story of the Jewish leaders receiving a squad of Roman guards from Pilate to secure the tomb, and afterward bribing those guards to say that the disciples had stolen Jesus’ body.
 Matthew’s record not only subverts that bit of deception, but it also serves as a symbol of Jesus’ triumph over earthly Roman authority.

 Matthew’s theme of sovereign Messianic power finds its climax in the Great Commission.
 Jesus’ command to baptize in the name of the Father, Son, and Holy Spirit is the clearest trinitarian formula in Scripture, an unambiguous claim that Jesus is God himself, equal with the Father.
 Moreover, Jesus makes the astounding assertion that all authority in heaven and on earth – over galaxies and molecules, angels and humanity – has been given to him, and he promises to be with his disciples eternally, until the end of the age.
 Although it’s a familiar passage, its implications are staggering.